 That can happen because there might be multiple devices that are using the same frequency, like for instance, when you are near the TV and your phone begins to ring, you can hear that weird noise right?
 Or am I just too old to remember that?
 In any case, the same happens with guitar systems.
 And if you have more disturbances, then it will affect your performance a lot.
 Therefore, when looking for the best wireless guitar system, you should look for those that are capable of switching frequencies.
 They are a bit more expensive, but you will be much safer during live performance.
 However, most of the guitar wireless systems nowadays are capable of doing this automatically, which means that they will always try to use the least busy frequency, thus minimizing the chance of getting interferences.

-Difference Between Analog and Digital Wireless Guitar System
+Analog vs Digital Wireless Guitar System

 On the market, you can find both analog and digital wireless guitar systems.
 But, how will you know what each of them offers?
 Let’s find out!
 The analog systems do the same thing we had talked about earlier, with one slight difference.
 They move the signal from one place to another, more precisely from the transmitter to the receiver.

-However, before they do that, they need to use the frequency modulation to compress that signal.
+However, before they do that, they need to use frequency modulation to compress that signal.
 Only then it will be sent to its path.
 Once that modified signal reaches the receiver, it goes further to the amplifier.
 This entire process is known by the name of companding, or companion.
 Without this process, it would be impossible to have a decent performance because the SNR, or otherwise known as signal-to-noise ratio, would be very low, and useless.
 More precisely speaking, SNR is tasked with describing whether the sound we want to hear is present in a recording or live performance, compared to the noise we don’t want to hear.

 So, the overall effect of analog wireless systems is that in order to transfer the signal, they must compress it first, which can cause a decrease of the original sound quality.
 As for the digital systems, they also have the same task to move the signal from transmitter to receiver, but they work differently because they don’t have to compress the signal before moving it.
 Instead, they transform the analog signal from the transmitter to digital and then move it to the receiver, which turns it back into analog and sends it to the amplifier.
 This ensures that the chances of degradation of the sound quality are kept to a minimum, in order to keep the natural sound.